selwynpolit/d9book/book/nodes-and-fields.md

 $node->save();
 ```

 Here is a complete function from the controller `GeneralController.php`.
-There are a wide variety of calls to `smartMultiValueFieldSetter()` showing it's use with multivalue text and entity-reference fields (including a taxonomy field):
+There are a wide variety of calls to `smartMultiValueFieldSetter()` showing its use with multivalue text and entity-reference fields (including a taxonomy field):

 ```php
   public function multiTest() {